asdcamargo/knowledge-base/bigdata-concepts.md

 ### Characteristics and Challenges
 - Volume: Vast amount of data, generate in a shor amount of time: seconds, minutes, hours or days.
-- Variety: Differents forms tha data can come: text, images, geospacial, etc.
+- Variety: Differents forms tha data can come: text, images, geospacial, etc. Refers to the heterogenity of data.
+Insert more complexity due to more kinds of data.
 - Velocity: Speed that data is generated.
 - Veracity: Refers to the uncertainty of data.
 - Valence: Connections of data in the form of graphs.